Cross impact in derivative markets: Empirical Results

 Direct models ignore the off-diagonal structure of $\Sigma_{pp}$ and $\Omega_{\Xi}$.
-In particular they do not account for the leverage effect, which is an essential characteristic of the underlying return covariance matrix $\Sigma_{pp}$.
-To fix this, we introduce the two-dimensional Kyle cross-impact model $\lambdatwod$ which captures the two dominating underlyings of the system: the spot and level factor.
+In particular they do not account for the leverage effect, which is an essential characteristic of the factor return covariance matrix $\Sigma_{pp}$.
+To fix this, we introduce the two-dimensional Kyle cross-impact model $\lambdatwod$ which captures the two dominating factor of the system: the spot and level factor.
 Since \cref{fig:covariance} shows that the delta and vega order flow correlation is small (around $-0.15\%$) and $\xi \omega_{\vega} \ll \sigma \omega_{\Delta}$, we can use \cref{eq:kyle_leverage} to obtain the approximation

-The two-dimensional Kyle cross-impact model predicts that when trading options, one pushes the price in the amount of notional $\vega$ traded divided by the typical $\vega$ liquidity, which is compatible with findings from the meta-order study \cite{Toth2016TheMarkets}.
-The prefactor $\sqrt{1-\rho^2} \approx 0.4$ is close to the empirical value of $0.33-0.4$ reported in \cite{Toth2016TheMarkets}.
-Further, because of the leverage effect, trading delta-hedged portfolio impacts the spot price.

-The full, four-dimensional Kyle cross-impact model $\lambdafourd$ is shown in \cref{fig:kyle-4d}.
+The two-dimensional Kyle cross-impact model predicts that when trading options, one pushes the price in the amount of notional $\vega$ traded divided by the typical $\vega$ liquidity, which is compatible with findings from the meta-order study \cite{Toth2016TheMarkets}. \\ \\ The full, four-dimensional Kyle cross-impact model $\lambdafourd$ (with calibrated prefactor $\prefactor = 0.5$) is shown in \cref{fig:kyle-4d}.
 Compared to the two-dimensional Kyle cross-impact model, it decouples the contribution of options on the level mode depending on the direction.
-This increases the explanatory power of the model, as shall be evidenced in \cref{table:scores}.
+This increases the explanatory power of the model, as will be clear in the next section.